 Civil and Criminal Liability.
 A person who violates HIPAA due to willful neglect and does not correct the violation within 30 days can be fined \$50,000 per violation.
+Penalties are mandatory when willful neglect can be shown.
 Potential criminal penalties for HIPAA violations include fines of \$50,000 to \$250,000 and up to ten (10) years in prison.
-Criminal enforcement via the Department of Justice and civil enforcement occurs through the HHS Office for Civil Rights.
+Criminal enforcement via the Department of Justice and civil enforcement occurs through the OCR.
 As noted above, state attorneys general can now also bring HIPAA actions in accordance with the HITECH Act.